Vhkan/Canadian-Citizenship-Test/README.md

 ### Application Features
 - The application's Home page contains the introductory information about the application.
-- The "Test" button on the main page of the "Online Canadian Citizenship Test 2024" block will redirect a user to the test page when clicked.
+- The "Test" button on the Home page of the "Online Canadian Citizenship Test 2024" block will redirect a user to the Test page when clicked.
 - The "Prepare" button on the "Official Study Guide" block will redirect a user to the Prepare page.
 - The Prepare page block includes the "Discover Canada Official Study Guide" and direct links to the official study guide material.
 - By clicking on the About page header link, users will be introduced to the story of the app's creation.
-- By clicking on the "Login" button, a user will be redirected to the login page where an existing user can log in.
+- By clicking on the "Login" button, a user will be redirected to the Login page where an existing user can log in.
-- Clicking on the "Register" button, a user will be redirected to the registration page where they can register by filling in all the required fields.
+- Clicking on the "Register" button, a user will be redirected to the Registration page where they can register by filling in all the required fields.

 ### Test
 - The assessment comprises 20 questions spanning diverse categories.